Using evidence and technology since the 1980s to keep women and children healthy.

 Reimagining Primary Health Care: Demonstrating an Innovative, Scalable, Client-Focused Model of Care

-With funding from Pfizer Foundation, Jhpiego is implementing a three-year project to support Indonesia’s Ministry of Health to co-design and jointly implement a new model for primary health care in Tangerang District.
+With funding from Pfizer Foundation, Jhpiego is implementing a three-year project to support Indonesia’s Ministry of Health to co-design and jointly implement a new model for primary health care in Bogor District.
 This model seeks to demonstrate the effectiveness and feasibility of client-centered, continuous and coordinated care using child health as an entry point.
 The project uses technology to enable clients to self-diagnose common childhood illnesses, empower community health workers to detect illnesses early from signs and symptoms, and better facilitate referrals and track the progress of children who are discharged from health facilities.